Comparing Open Source Database Options

 - High Performance: Optimized for read-heavy workloads.

-- Cross-Platform: Runs on Windows, Linux, and macOS.
+- Cross-Platform: Compatible with Windows, Linux, and macOS.

 Best For: